-3. Create a fruit, vegetable, and floral gardening and training opportunity for members of The Family Place’s Going Home program and other invited programs
+3. Create a fruit, vegetable, and floral gardening training opportunity for members of The Family Place’s Going Home program and other invited programs.

-The property is located at 722 Concordia Ave (old Rondo Ave) in the heart of St. Paul’s Summit University community in the state of Minnesota.
+The property is located in the heart of St. Paul’s Summit-University (Rondo) community in the state of Minnesota.

 Community Garden Partners and Support System

 The Lovejoy Community Garden is part of the Urban Farm and Garden Alliance that consists of seven community gardens.
 With access to master gardeners, a volunteer landscape architect and a volunteer garden administrator, the youth from the Conservation Corps of Minnesota and Iowa, a Youth Outdoors program, awesome neighbors, and involved community members, The Lovejoy Community Garden has a strong support system guaranteeing gardening success.

 The Family Place Board of Directors approved a new mission: